spacetelescope/jwst/docs/jwst/extract_1d/description.rst

 Normally the :ref:`photom <photom_step>` step should be applied before running ``extract_1d``.
 If ``photom`` has not been run, a warning will be logged and the output of ``extract_1d`` will be in units of count rate.
-The ``photom`` step converts data to units of either surface brightness (megajanskys per steradian) or, for point sources observed with NIRSpec and NIRISS SOSS, units of flux density (megajanskys).
+The ``photom`` step converts data to units of either surface brightness (MJy per steradian) or, for point sources observed with NIRSpec and NIRISS SOSS, units of flux density (MJy).

 Output
 ------